rom1504/img2dataset/README.md

 * **subjob_size** the number of shards to download in each subjob supporting it, a subjob can be a pyspark job for example (default *1000*)
 * **retries** number of time a download should be retried (default *0*)
 * **disable_all_reencoding** if set to True, this will keep the image files in their original state with no resizing and no conversion, will not even check if the image is valid.
 Useful for benchmarks.
 To use only if you plan to post process the images by another program and you have plenty of storage available. (default *False*)
+* **incremental_mode** Can be "incremental" or "overwrite".
+For "incremental", img2dataset will download all the shards that were not downloaded, for "overwrite" img2dataset will delete recursively the output folder then start from zero (default *incremental*)

+## Incremental mode

+If a first download got interrupted for any reason, you can run again with --incremental "incremental" (this is the default) and using the same output folder , the same number_sample_per_shard and the same input urls, and img2dataset will complete the download.

 ## Output format choice